Haitian occupation of Santo Domingo: First unification under the French

 During the second half of the eighteenth century, Saint-Domingue quickly developed into the most prosperous plantation colony of the New World.
 As a result of the sugar plantations of the French colony worked by African slaves; sugar had become an indispensable commodity in Europe.
 By contrast, Santo Domingo, the eastern side that had once been the headquarters of Spanish colonial power in the New World, had long fallen into decline.
 The economy was stalled, the land largely unexploited and used for subsistence agriculture and cattle ranching, and the population was much lower than in Saint-Domingue.
 The accounts by the Dominican essayist and politician José Núñez de Cáceres cite the Spanish colony's population at around 80,000, mainly composed of criollos, mulattos, freedmen, and a few black slaves.
 Saint-Domingue, on the other hand, was nearing a million slaves.

 In the aftermath of the war between the new French Republic and Spain, the latter, by the Peace of Basel of 22 July 1795, ceded its two-thirds of the island to France in exchange for the evacuation of the province of Guipuzcoa occupied by the French since 1793.
 However, due to the near chaotic situation in Saint-Domingue resulting from uprisings by mulattos and freedmen since 1791, the expected armed opposition of the Spanish settlers of Santo Domingo who feared the abolition of slavery if the French were to take over, and under the belief that the British would seize Santo Domingo if the transfer was effected, the Committee of Public Safety decided to delay the occupation until such time as it had enough military and naval forces to take possession of the eastern part of the island.
 This was to occur in January 1801 when Toussaint Louverture, then still loyal to France, occupied Santo Domingo in the name of the French Republic.
 In 1804 the leader of the Haitian revolution, Jean-Jacques Dessalines, declared Haiti's independence.
 Independence did not come easily given the fact that Haiti had been France's most profitable colony.

 Under Toussaint Louverture's government, slavery was abolished for the first time on the eastern portion of Hispaniola until the colony was ceded to France.
-While the French had lost their former colony of Saint-Domingue by 1804, the French commander of the former Spanish side had been able to repulse the attacks of Jean-Jacques Dessalines, but in 1808 the people revolted and the following year, with the help of a Royal Navy squadron, ended French control of the city of Santo Domingo.
+While the French had lost their former colony of Saint-Domingue by 1804, the French commander of the former Spanish side had been able to repulse the attacks of Jean-Jacques Dessalines, but in 1808, the Dominicans, led by Juan Sánchez Ramírez, revolted and the following year, with the help of a Royal Navy squadron, ended French control of the city of Santo Domingo.
 Spanish rule was reestablished.
 However, this short period under which the whole of Hispaniola was de jure under French rule was to be the chief justification of the freed Haitians in their quest to reunite the island under their rule.